Birmingham Gay Village: Bar Jester

 Previously known as The Court Jester, the building was put up in 1964, when the Inner Ring Road was undergoing development.
 It became popular in the 1970s with the LGBT community, and this intensified until the late 1990s, when its popularity had fallen due to competition from newer bars in the village.
 The venue stayed in business until 2006, later reopening in 2010 after renovations and a rename to Bar Jester, with the addition of a marble Jester engraving at the entrance.

 Following refurbishment by owner and former Mr Gay UK Richard Carr, it was a karaoke and live cabaret bar open every night of the week.
 The venue closed in 2019.

 Boltz Club

-Boltz is a former members only cruising club for men.
-The club had theme nights and featured dark rooms, an indoor cinema, and a "piss room" for watersports to members.
-Boltz failed to reopen on its original site after the Covid-19 pandemic but the owners do plan on opening on a new site.
+Boltz was a members-only cruising club for men.
+The club had theme nights and featured a bar, club, outdoor terrace, dark rooms and other play rooms.
+After the Covid-19 pandemic, Boltz re-opened on a new site on Kent Street, but the venue closed again in January 2025, with no clear plans to re-open.